shershen08/sociare-counter/readme.md

 Getting share counts from all the different social networks is... a pain, to say the least.
 Wouldn't it be great to have one way to get said counts, and have it always return a standard, known format?
 Yeah, we thought so too, which is where Sociare Counter comes into play!
 Simply specify the networks you want counts from and give it a url, it's easy as that!

-Sociare Counter currently supports the following networks:
+Sociare Counter currently supports the following networks without special authentication:

 * Facebook
-* Twitter
 * Pinterest
 * LinkedIn
 * Google+

+### Twitter share API requires app credentials

+[02/05/2016] Twitter has recently closed the public assess to its share count API without authorisation [blog.twitter.com](https://blog.twitter.com/2015/hard-decisions-for-a-sustainable-platform).

 ## Contributing